Bala Kuppusamy: Third crime spree and arrest

-On the night of 28 May 2008, along Upper Serangoon Road, a 18-year-old secondary school student, who was a China-born Singapore permanent resident, was heading to Woodleigh MRT station when she was approached by Bala, who pretended to ask her for directions.
+On the night of 28 May 2008, along Upper Serangoon Road, an 18-year-old secondary school student, who was a China-born Singapore permanent resident, was heading to Woodleigh MRT station when she was approached by Bala, who pretended to ask her for directions.
 Afterwards, he threatened the girl to hand over her phone and money, and assaulted her.
 After he got the phone and S$30 in cash, Bala took the girl to the back of the station where he sexually assaulted her.
 After doing so, he fled to his workplace to report for work as usual.

 On the night of 1 June 2008, Bala approached a 16-year-old Singaporean student as she was walking along Marymount Road, under the pretence of asking for directions to Braddell Road.
 The 16-year-old schoolgirl kindly agreed to lead him, but after walking past a forested area, Bala dragged the girl to the bushes, where he forced the girl to undress before he sexually assaulted her.

 Three other incidents also happened during that period, one on 26 May 2008, one on 9 June 2008, and a third on 10 June 2008.
 Bala committed robbery with hurt against his fifth victim (aged 28), and another case of robbery with hurt against his sixth victim (aged 19).
 He also robbed and sexually assaulted his seventh victim, who was 26 years old.